-We help partner organizations with similar missions earn financial stability too.
+We help organizations with similar missions build financial stability too.

 An Agency Endowment is available to a non-profit organization that meets two key criteria: